So you wanna learn about the Paleo Diet, eh?

 So, if we’re not eating 300+ grams of carbs every day, where are we supposed to get our energy from?

 When there is an absence of carbs (which is how we’re USED to operating), our body will take stored fat and burn THAT for energy in a process called ketogenesis.
 This is the premise behind the much hyped, effective but oh-so-tough-to-stick-with “Keto Diet.”

 What I’m trying to tell you is that our bodies are pretty effin’ efficient.

 So, fewer carbs = less glucose in your system, which means your body will have to start burning fat as your fuel source.
 Which means… decreased fat storage and decreased body fat percentage and increased good-lookingness.
-Win!

 So, all carbs are bad?